- FindLaw /

 Business License and Permits

-In Alabama, your LLC registers for a business privilege license.
-However, depending on the type of business, you may need additional business licenses and permits.
+YOu must file for a Business Privilege License and renew it every year you operate your LLC.
+Depending on the type of business, you may need additional business licenses and permits.
 Check with your state, town, and county offices for requirements and registration information.

 Registration in Other States